Meet the Quagmires: Plot

 When Peter tries to apologize the next day, Lois is still upset with him for missing their date and has decided to go to the country club dance with Quagmire.
 Later that night, Peter and Brian sneak into the dance to prevent the kiss that caused Lois to fall in love with Quagmire.
 They get in by crawling through the air vent, but crash through and accidentally injure one of the guys playing in the band on the stage, so Brian has to play guitar and sing.
 Peter tries to convince Lois that they belong together but she stubbornly informs Peter that he had his chance and blew it, and therefore she loves Quagmire now.
 Peter almost gives up.
-Brian notices Chris, Stewie, and Meg disappearing from a group photo, indicating that they have fallen off the plane of existence.
+Brian notices Chris, Stewie, and Meg disappearing from a group photo, indicating that they will no longer exist.
 At a distance, but out of earshot, Brian urges Peter to do something that proves to Lois that he loves her.
 Peter gets up his nerve, punching Quagmire and kissing Lois.
 He asks her to marry him and she accepts.
 In honor of this success, Brian and the band play "Never Gonna Give You Up" by Rick Astley.
 The episode ends with things seemingly back to normal, with the exception of Roger from American Dad! apparently living with the family.